MasterT99/Mindustry-Mod-The-God/README.md

 # The God - A Mindustry Mod
 A mod for Mindustry that adds God's items to the game made by the god themselves!
 ## Things Added
-- Infinity Stone (Unused)
-- New conveyor
+- New Conveyor
-- New turret (Don't spam)
+- New Turret (Don't spam or it will lag the game)
-- New item maker for Infinity Stone
+- New Item Maker for Infinity Stone
-- New wall
+- New Wall
-- New drill
+- New Drill
-- New power node
+- New Power Node
 - New Ship
 - New Launcher
+- Infinity Stone (Unused)

 ## Things Improved
 - Mender